crossfidev/Plexus-Pool/docs/developer/tezt.rst

 .. _tezt:

-Tezt: OCaml Tezos Test Framework
+Tezt: OCaml mineplex Test Framework
 ================================

-Tezt is a test framework for Tezos written in OCaml.
+Tezt is a test framework for mineplex written in OCaml.
-It focuses on integration tests that launch external processes (in particular Tezos nodes and clients).
+It focuses on integration tests that launch external processes (in particular mineplex nodes and clients).

 Its main strengths are:

-- tests are written in the same language as Tezos itself (OCaml), which reduces context switch for developers;
+- tests are written in the same language as mineplex itself (OCaml), which reduces context switch for developers;

 - tests do not actively poll the node